Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Georgia Historical Society series list.
 A significant historical year for this entry is 1864.

 Location.
 34° 1.424′ N, 84° 36.908′ W. Marker is in Kennesaw, Georgia, in Cobb County.
-Marker is on North Main Street (Georgia Route 293) near Cherokee St. NW, on the right when traveling north.
+It is on North Main Street (Georgia Route 293) near Cherokee St. NW, on the right when traveling north.
 The marker is approx. 30 yards north of Cherokee St (Big Shanty Rd).
 Touch for map.
 Marker is in this post office area: Kennesaw GA 30144, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Site - Lacy Hotel (here, next to this marker); Federal Occupation of Big Shanty (a few steps from this marker); The Andrews Raid (a few steps from this marker); Big Shanty (a few steps from this marker); Locomotive "General" (within shouting distance of this marker); William A. Fuller (within shouting distance of this marker); Veterans Memorial (within shouting distance of this marker); The General (about 300 feet away, measured in a direct line).
+marker: Site - Lacy Hotel (here, next to this marker); Federal Occupation of Big Shanty (a few steps from this marker); The Andrews Raid (a few steps from this marker); Big Shanty (a few steps from this marker); Locomotive "General" (within shouting distance of this marker); William A. Fuller (within shouting distance of this marker); Veterans Memorial (within shouting distance of this marker); The General (about 300 feet away, measured in a direct line).
 Touch for a list and map of all markers in Kennesaw.

 Related marker.
 Click here for another marker that is related to this marker.
 Lacy Hotel